 Arggh, a dreaded career summary!
 Well here goes.
 I have been a teacher since 1994, mainly in the NSW public system, but I have dabbled into teaching at Christian and independent private schools.
 I maintain my accreditation to teach, but no longer teacher in the classroom.
 Out of teaching grew my personal love of writing and creating stories.
 I had a niggle to write, much like an involuntary twitch that consistently returned till I paid attention to it.
 So it began.

 My first foray into education writing began with HSC English Area of Study: Belonging, a student workbook, which was published by Macmillan Education Australia in 2008.
 From there I co-authored a series of English education textbooks for the Australian English Curriculum for Macmillan.
 The first two in the series (for Years 7 and 8) were published in 2011, Year 9 in 2012 and Year 10 in 2013.
-The books are also available digitally.
-Go to the Macmillan English Education website by clicking here for more information and to purchase the textbooks.
 In 2009 I also co – authored QLD English Essentials 3, which was also published by Macmillan Education Australia.

 I also write for Pascal Press.
 I have written several chapters for their HSC Advanced English Excel books – for 2014 and 2019.
 Click here to purchase the latest edition for the new NSW HSC English syllabus.

 I have written a number of workbooks and units of work for secondary English, both for Qwiller and for Southern Cross Distance Education.
 These include workbooks/units for Years 7-12.